President and Chief Operating Officer

 Gabe Scott serves as Chief Financial Officer of Eureka Midstream, where he is responsible for directing the overall financial direction and strategy of the business.

 Gabe has over 10 years of corporate finance experience with increasing management responsibilities within the energy sector.
 He previously served as Vice President of Finance

 and Corporate Development for Eureka and has been with the company since inception.
 Prior to joining Eureka Midstream, his previous experience includes over five years as a key member of an energy-focused private equity firm and an international investment bank.

-Scott earned a Bachelor of Science in finance from the University of Alabama in 2005, where he was a four-year letterman in baseball, served as team captain, named an ESPN Academic All-American, recognized as the Outstanding Finance Undergraduate Student, a Paul Bear Bryant Student Athlete of the Year Finalist, a National Collegiate Baseball Writers Association All-American, and a First Team All-SEC choice.
+Gabe earned a Bachelor of Science in finance from the University of Alabama in 2005, where he was a four-year letterman in baseball, served as team captain, named an ESPN Academic All-American, recognized as the Outstanding Finance Undergraduate Student, a Paul Bear Bryant Student-Athlete of the Year Finalist, a National Collegiate Baseball Writers Association All-American, and a First Team All-SEC choice.

 Executive Vice President